 The Donner party was no different.
 Most of the main groups brought large families with them.
 Just under half of the total members of the Donner Party were children under 16.

 The journey began fairly well for the Donners and other families.
 They left the city of Independence, Missouri, a common starting point, on May 12, 1846.
 The families were one of the last groups to start the westward trek that year, as mid-May was generally considered a fairly late start.

 Despite this, the Donners made great time as part of a larger existing wagon train.
-Most family groups did their research and were well-supplied and prepared for the long trek.
-They brought with them several oxen to pull their wagons as well as spare horses, cattle, and equipment.
+Most family groups did their research and came well-supplied and prepared for the long trek.
+They brought with them several oxen to pull their wagons as well as spare horses, cattle, and equipment.1

 The uneventful first leg of the trip saw them celebrate the fourth of July at Fort Laramie and then cross the Continental Divide on July 18th.
 With that crossing, they were just about half way to their destination.